daptx/daptx.github.io/postGIS/urban-resilience.md

 - c. to filter and pick out green spaces & apply a 0.25 km buffer for accessibility
 - d. to calculate how many residences in each ward fall within the green space buffers

-In junction, these steps will enable us to run our final calculation, looking at the percentage of residences within an accessible distance of a green space per ward.
+In conjunction, these steps will enable us to run our final calculation, looking at the percentage of residences within an accessible distance of a green space per ward.
 We acknowledge a network analysis would increase the accuracy of our findings, however, given the learning curve of SQL, we decided to use a buffer for simplicity's sake.

 For this analysis, we used the Database Manager within QGIS to access data from Dar es Salaam via the PostGIS database.

 First, we will select the residential buildings within Dar es Salaam.
 Here, we define residential buildings as any point/polygon that is NOT listed as an amenity and has a building tag of 'yes' or 'residential.'

 *What is a tag exactly?* In OSM, data is organized in the form of **tags**, which consists of two parts: a *key* and a *value* expressed as key="value."
 The key defines the categrory of the object, while the value is used to enumerate or further describe the properties of the feature.
-A goos example of this would be landuse="industrial."
+A good example of this would be landuse="industrial."
 The key would be landuse, specifying the feature as a space primarily used by human, and the value would be industrial, meaning the type of feature would be one thats predominantly industrial—such as workshops, factories, or warehouses.
 Thus, these key value pair will allow us to pick out the residential and greenspace features we want to use in our analysis.

 ```sql
 /* First, lets make a table of the OSM point features that are residential buildings